 Comparison of Omni LBT (TxED-Omni) with directional LBT (TxED-Dir) for Indoor Scenario A: Vivo, ZTE, Nokia, Samsung, Intel, Qualcomm, Ericsson, and Huawei, provided results

 For Omni LBT (TxED-Omni) with directional LBT (TxED-Dir) have been done with using the same ED Threshold.
+Additionally, Ericsson simulated directional LBT with adjusted thresholds (ED -32 dBm for gNB, ED -41 dBm for UE).
 Multiple companies have evaluated adjustments to ED Threshold with directional sensing either implicitly or explicitly.

 Vivo results show that omni-directional is better than directional LBT in tail and median performance, and marginal difference in other cases.
 Both omni-directional and directional LBT use the same ED threshold of -47 dBm